-PLO # PLO Text 7A2 7A3 7A4 7K1 7K2 7R1 7S1 7S2 7S3 1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. ~ ~ ~ 2 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. ~ ~ ~ 3 Communicate effectively in a variety of professional contexts. ✓ ~ ~ \checkmark ~ 4 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. ✓ ~ ~ 5 Apply computer science theory and software development fundamentals to produce computing-based solutions. ~ \checkmark ~
+PLO# PLO Text 7A2 7A3 7A4 7K1 7K2 7R1 7S1 7S2 7S3 1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. ✓ ✓ ✓ 2 ✓ ✓ ✓ 3 Communicate effectively in a variety of professional contexts. ✓ ✓ ✓ ✓ ✓ 4 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. ✓ ✓ ✓ ✓ 5 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. ✓ ✓ ✓ 6 Apply computer science theory and software development fundamentals to produce computing-based solutions. ✓ ✓ ✓